Foundations of regular variation on topological spaces: Random variables

 In general, if there exist a distribution function $F$ and sequences $(a_n)$, $(b_n)$ such that for every continuity point $t$ of $F$

 we say that $\xi$ belongs to the maximum domain of attraction (MDA) of the distribution with the distribution function $F$.
-Three basic MDA's on the real line are of Fr\'echet, Weibull and Gumbel type, see Chapter~1 of \cite{res87}.
-As a consequence of \eqref{eq:36}, the MDA of Fr\'echet distribution is closely related to the regular variation property.
-Indeed, consider $\XX=\Rpp$ with the linear scaling and the ideal $\sR_0$ generated by the modulus $\modulus(x)=x$.
-Then $\xi\in\RV(\R_+,\cdot,\sR_0,g,c\theta_\alpha)$ if and only if \eqref{eq:36} holds and takes the form
+The three classical maximum domains of attraction on the real line are the Fr\'echet, Weibull and Gumbel types; see Chapter~1 of \cite{res87}.
+As a consequence of \eqref{eq:36}, the MDA of the Fr\'echet distribution is closely related to the regular variation property.
+Consider $\XX=\Rpp$ with linear scaling and the ideal $\sR_0$ generated by the modulus $\modulus(x)=x$.
+Since $\sR_0$ is the metric exclusion ideal of $0$ and the union of all sets in $\sR_0$ does not contain the origin, we may equivalently let $\XX=[0,\infty)$.
+Then $\xi\in\RV(\R_+,\mydot,\sR_0,g,c\theta_\alpha)$ if and only if \eqref{eq:36} holds and takes the form

 for all $t>0$.
-In other words, regular variation of $\xi$ implies that its distribution belongs to the MDA of the (scaled) Fr\'echet distribution, which appears on the right-hand side.
-It is known that regular variation of $\xi$ is also necessary for $\xi$ to belong to the MDA of the Fr\'echet distribution, see Proposition 11.1 in \cite{res87}.
-Therefore, in this case, one can always set $b_n=0$ in \eqref{eq:MDA}.
+In other words, the regular variation of $\xi$ implies that its distribution belongs to the MDA of the (scaled) Fr\'echet distribution, which appears on the right-hand side.
+Conversely, it is known that membership in the MDA of the Fr\'echet distribution is equivalent to regular variation of the right tail of $\xi$; see Proposition~11.1 in \cite{res87}.
+Therefore, in this case, one can always take $b_n=0$ in \eqref{eq:MDA}.
 If \eqref{eq:MDA} holds with $a_n=1$ for all $n\geq 1$, then $\xi$ is said to belong to the \emph{translative} MDA (tMDA) of the distribution $F$.
-It is known that the tMDA of the Gumbel distribution, as well as the MDA of Weibull distribution can be directly related to this classical notion of regular variation by transforming $\xi$ appropriately.
-Here, we argue that there is no need for such a transformation, actually, all three MDA's can be unified using our general approach to regular variation with an appropriate scaling and a suitable ideal.
+It is known that the tMDA of the Gumbel distribution, as well as the MDA of the Weibull distribution, can be directly related to the classical notion of regular variation by transforming $\xi$ appropriately.
+Here, we argue that there is no need for such a transformation; in fact, all three MDAs can be unified using our general approach to regular variation with an appropriate scaling and a suitable ideal.

-Let $\psi: \Rpp\to\YY$ be a homeomorphism, where $\YY\subset\R$ with the induced topology.
+Let $\psi: \Rpp\to\YY$ be a homeomorphism, where $\YY\subset\R$ is endowed with the induced topology.
 Following Remark~\ref{ex:implied_born}, define a scaling on $\YY$ as

 The pushforward ideal $\psi\sR_0$ consists of all $V\subset\YY$ such that $\psi^{-1}(V)\in\sR_0$, that is, $\inf \psi^{-1}(V)>0$.
 The following examples are closely related to this construction.